The far end haul, explained

 To rig the far end 2:1, clip an ascender (or a prusik if you’re short on gear) on the loaded strand of the haul rope, clip a carabiner with a pulley onto the ascender, and pull down on this redirect.
 Your bodyweight should lift the bags with this theoretical 2:1 MA and the micro traxion will “climb” up the rope and capture your pulling progress, sweet!

-In the photo below I'm using a handled ascender.
-You could use any kind of ascender here like a Tibloc, a second Micro Traxion, Ropeman, etc. The pulley is optional, but definitely helps increase your efficiency when pulling.
+In the photo above, I'm using a handled ascender.
+You could use any kind of ascender here like a Tibloc, a second Micro Traxion, Ropeman, etc. The pulley is optional, but definitely helps increase your efficiency.

 Note the real mechanical advantage you will have in the real world when you try this.
 Below are pull test results with a 10 lb weight from another Alpinesavvy post, mechanical advantage in the real world.
 You can see that about the best you can do with the far end haul pulley is 1.3 to 1.
 And if you don’t have a pulley, you probably shouldn't even bother putting the redirect through a carabiner, as the mechanical advantage falls below 1:1.
 (Note, DMM Revolver carabiners don’t really do anything to reduce friction over a regular carabiner, avoid using those.)